trueroad/BLE_MIDI_packet_data_set/Readme.md

 #### 6. On PC2, unpair with PC1

+On PC2, select Start -> Settings -> Devices -> Bluetooth & other devices.
-Use the Bluetooth configuration in Windows to remove all devices of PC1.
+Remove all devices of PC1.

+Note: You cannot use the emulator again until both PCs have unpaired each other.

 #### 7. On PC1, unpair with PC2

+On PC1, select Start -> Settings -> Devices -> Bluetooth & other devices.
-Use the Bluetooth configuration in Windows to remove all devices of PC2.
+Remove all devices of PC2.

+Note: You cannot use the emulator again until both PCs have unpaired each other.

 ## Test data set